-The holy grail of supplements is weight loss aids.
-Anything we can consume which may assist the loss of body fat is likely to be often sold and used by the population.
+The holy grail of supplements is a supplement that aids weight loss.
+Anything we can consume which may assist in the loss of body fat is often found to be a popular product.
 However, despite people often singing the praises of evening primrose oil for this task, the benefits are not as clear and consistent as you may expect.

 For example, a double-blind study on 100 significantly overweight women examined the benefit of evening primrose oil supplementation over 12-weeks and compared to a placebo supplement(19).
 This study showed no difference between groups, meaning evening primrose oil was only as effective as a placebo tablet.
-However, this trial was flawed methodologically by a 25% drop out rate, which would substantially impact how legitimate and valid they results should be considered.
-This was also in a group of women who had failed to respond previously to other forms of treatment, leading them to be considered to have “refractory obesity”.
+However, this trial was flawed methodologically by a 25% drop out rate, which would substantially impact the reliability of the results.
+The subject pool also consisted of a group of women who had failed to respond previously to other forms of treatment, leading them to be considered to have “refractory obesity”.
 Simply put, this is a form of obesity which is considered to be resistant to treatment(20).

-Considering the the contradictory results from these studies, it’s clear that more research is necessary to determine whether evening primrose oil is really useful for weight loss.
+Considering the contradictory results from these studies, it’s clear that more research is necessary to determine whether evening primrose oil is really useful for weight loss.

-A final area where evening primrose oil is often used as therapy is with headaches, and specifically with migraines.
+A final area where evening primrose oil is often used as a therapy is in the treatment of headaches, specifically migraines.

 Previously, a different ingredient of evening primrose oil (phenylalanine) has been considered the most important factor in its proposed effects on migraines.
-However, more recently, a study on 129 participants over a 6 month period examined the benefits of PUFA consumption(22).
+However, more recently a study on 129 participants over a 6 month period examined the benefits of polyunsaturated fatty acid consumption(22).

 ✓ Of the 129 participants evaluated, 86% experienced a reduction in both headache frequency and length of the attack.